seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 chamber window, where we play, open, and the moon
 may shine in at the casement.

 **QUINCE**
-Ay; or else one must come in with a bush of thorns
-and a lanthorn, and say he comes to disfigure, or to
-present, the person of Moonshine.
-Then, there is
-another thing: we must have a wall in the great
+Then, there is another thing: we must have a wall
-chamber; for Pyramus and Thisby says the story, did
+in the great chamber; for Pyramus and Thisby says
-talk through the chink of a wall.
+the story, did talk through the chink of a wall.

-**SNOUT**
+**SNUG**
 You can never bring in a wall.
 What say you, Bottom?

 **BOTTOM**